Tony Terran: Career

 Terran was in high school when he started working on live radio shows in Buffalo, New York.
 In 1944, he arrived in Los Angeles after touring with Horace Heidt.
 In 1945, he began working with Bob Hope, and then with Desi Arnaz in 1946.
 Terran was the last surviving member of the Desi Arnaz Orchestra from the I Love Lucy television show.

 Terran performed and recorded with many artists including the Jackson 5, the 5th Dimension, the Mamas & the Papas, the Beach Boys, Harry Nilsson, the Bee Gees, Ray Charles, Neil Diamond, Chicago, Nat King Cole, Natalie Cole, Commodores, Perry Como, Bob Dylan, Ella Fitzgerald, Benny Goodman, Tony Bennett, Eartha Kitt, Peggy Lee, Madonna (I'm Breathless), Dean Martin, The Monkees, Elvis Presley, Bonnie Raitt (Takin' My Time), Linda Ronstadt, Diana Ross, Frank Sinatra, Sammy Davis Jr., Lou Rawls, Barbra Streisand, Baja Marimba Band, Tijuana Brass, the Carpenters, Tom Waits, Ricky Nelson, Glen Campbell and Eric Burdon and the Animals.

 Family

-Terran had a son named Mark in 1962 with singer/dancer Avalon Adele Kirkham.
-Tony and Avalon married in 1963, and he adopted her daughter from a previous marriage, Aprile Lanza.
-The marriage produced another son David and daughters Eve and Jennifer; all the children were raised in the Mormon faith.
-The couple divorced in 1976, and Avalon died of leukemia in 1981.
+Terran had a son named Mark with singer/dancer Avalon Adele Kirkham.
+Tony and Avalon married the following year, at which time Tony became step-father to Avalon's daughter from a previous marriage, Aprile Lanza.
+The marriage produced another son David and daughters Eve and Jennifer; all the children were raised in the LDS faith.
+The couple divorced in 1976, and Avalon died in 1981.
 Daughter Jennifer Terran became a singer-songwriter and pianist based in Southern California.